Be more focused on lawyer business development. Don’t get caught up in endless cycles of planning. Take small actions, even imperfect ones.

 When you’re practicing law, your job is to de-risk situations for your client.
 When you’re building a practice, you must act entrepreneurially and take calculated risks on behalf of yourself.

 That’s not to say that planning is not important.
 It’s critical to determine your direction before you start taking action.
 In an ideal world, lawyers setting out to build a practice would get ready (cast a vision), aim (set a goal and craft a plan), and fire (take action).
 In the real world, too many lawyers spend so much time aiming that they never fire at the target.
-They plan endlessly and never take action.
+They plan endlessly and never actually initiate meaningful lawyer client development activities.

 The same principle applies whether you’re building a legal practice, a startup business, or trying to take flight for the first time in human history.